svroonland/rezilience/docs/docs/docs/index.md

 # Rezilience

-`rezilience` is a ZIO-native collection of policies for making asynchronous systems more resilient to failures, inspired by [Polly](https://github.com/App-vNext/Polly), [Resilience4J](https://github.com/resilience4j/resilience4j) and [Akka](https://doc.akka.io/docs/akka/current/common/circuitbreaker.html).
+`rezilience` is a collection of policies for making asynchronous systems more resilient to failures, built for ZIO and Scala Futures.

+It is inspired by [Polly](https://github.com/App-vNext/Polly), [Resilience4J](https://github.com/resilience4j/resilience4j) and [Akka](https://doc.akka.io/docs/akka/current/common/circuitbreaker.html).

 It consists of these policies: